Vladeezyy/Playwright---CircleCI/README.md

-Template for Playwright with GitHub Actions + Docker
+Template for Playwright with CircleCI